 When I was thinking about the Dining Room turned Home Office project, I envisioned a dark, stained desktop that had a reclaimed wood feel to it.
+I’ve heard from friends that checking out industrial custom desks like this could give me some creative perspective on what I could do with this idea.
 I knew that reclaimed wood would probably be expensive to buy or time consuming to try to find.
 I was inspired by ThriftyDecorChick’s dining room built-ins (I actually played around with the idea of buying pre-fabbed cabinets like she did as well, to try to speed up the build, but obviously nixed that idea).
 Then I ran into CleverlyInspired‘s DIY countertop and later Sandra at SawdustGirl did a tutorial using 2x4s also, so I thought I was good to go for the desktop!

 After I read a few pages of the manual, where they talk about how if you don’t do everything right you will cut off a limb, or die–several times on each page–I was sufficiently spooked about using pine with knots in it.
 So My Man and I tried to cut off the rounded edges of the 2x4s together, because someone had to catch the 2×4 coming off the saw.
 We got 1 board done when he started questioning whether this was the best way to go.
 He thought maybe there was an easier way (and ssshhh, he was right, but I didn’t quite see that at that point…).
 I humored him, not in a good-natured way though, and did some searching at the box stores’ websites.

 I found something called a laminated pine board that had the right dimensions.
 I wasn’t sure it was going to have the look I wanted, and I think I was a little pouty when we were buying it, but boy was I happy once the first coat of stain went on!